-Sue: Oh, The Wheel in Space!
-I guess this must be a good one if you named the experiment after it.
+Sue: The Wheel in Space.
+This must be good if you named our experiment after it.

-The story begins with the TARDIS breaking down on a deserted spaceship called the Silver Carrier.
-The Doctor removes the Time Vector Generator and it transforms his time machine into a regular police telephone box.
+When the TARDIS breaks down on a deserted spaceship called the Silver Carrier, the Doctor turns his time machine into a regular police telephone box.

 Me: It’s preposterous!
 You can’t just turn the TARDIS into an empty box!
 Where does the rest of it go?
 It’s sounds like magic to me.

-Sue: Neil, it’s a police box that flies through time and space.
+Sue: It’s a police box that flies through time and space, Neil.
 Where do you want to draw the line?

-The Doctor offers Jamie a sweet to calm him down; he’s still visibly upset about leaving Victoria behind.
+The Doctor offers Jamie a sweet to calm him down.

-Sue: I used to have craving for lemon sherbet when I was pregnant.
-Hang on a minute, I thought the Doctor ate Jelly Babies?
+Sue: I used to have cravings for lemon sherbet when I was pregnant.
+Hang on a minute!
+I thought the Doctor ate jelly babies?

-We spend large portions of this episode watching a Servo Robot walking up and down a corridor.
+Large portions of this episode are spent watching a Servo Robot waddling up and down a corridor.

 Sue: This CGI robot looks great.
-I can’t imagine what this would be like with just the usual stills.
+I can’t imagine what it would have been like with the usual stills.
 Random bleeping and humming for minutes on end, probably.
 This is almost watchable.

-The Doctor and Jamie are a little peckish, but thankfully help is at hand.
+The Doctor and Jamie are feeling a little peckish, but thankfully help is at hand.

-As Jamie and the Doctor begin to chow down, the Servo Robot releases some mysterious white spheres into space.
+As Jamie and the Doctor chow down on some boiled vegetables, the Servo Robot releases some white spheres into outer space.

 Sue: Oooh, Yeti spheres!
-Is this the final showdown between the Doctor and that Intelligence thing?
+Is this the final showdown between the Doctor and that Intelligence thingy?

-When the Servo Robot starts to act aggressively towards our heroes, Jamie manages to disable it.
+When the Servo Robot starts acting up, Jamie disables it.

 Sue: They should do that to all the villains – just throw a blanket over them.
-See, it works every time!
+It works every time.

-And then, after being cooped up in claustrophobic interior of the Silver Carrier for ages, we are suddenly deposited in the middle of a very busy space station.
+After being cooped up in claustrophobic spaceship for what feels like an eternity, our heroes suddenly find themselves in the middle of a busy space station.

-Sue: Finally, it’s the International Base of the Week.
-Are there any accents they haven’t tried yet?
-Oh look.
-It’s Shirley from EastEnders.
+Sue: It’s the International Base of the Week.
+Are there any foreign accents they haven’t tried yet?

 Sue: Well, that was strange.
 Did anything actually happen?

 Sue: Is the attractive blonde the next companion?
-I bet you’d be happy if she was.
+I bet you’d be happy with that, Neil.

-Me: Well, she does have a very nice nose.
+Me: She does have a very nice nose.

-Sue: If there’s one thing that sums up Doctor Who in the 1960s for me, it’s the sound of heavy feet clumping around on hard board floors.
-It’s really starting to annoy me now.
+Sue: You know, if there’s one thing that sums up 1960s Doctor Who more than anything else, it’s the sound of people’s feet clumping around on hard board floors.
+It’s annoying me now.

-At one point, Jamie comes up with a pseudonym for the Doctor, who is sitting out the episode in bed.
+Jamie comes up with a new pseudonym for the Doctor to use.

-Sue: Didn’t David Tennant’s Doctor call himself John Smith once?
-Damn, did I sound like a ming mong just then?
+Sue: Didn’t David Tennant’s Doctor call himself John Smith?
+Damn, did I sound like a fan just then?